AlexanderStavrop/ArchLinux_Installation-and-Essentilas/arch-guide.md

+# Installation

-# Verify you are in efi
+## Verify you are in efi

-ls /sys/firmware/efi/efivars
+- ls /sys/firmware/efi/efivars

 # Connect to the internet
 iwctl